aaronbaggett/youngmetro/README.md

 ***

+## Overview
 The **youngmetro** package is a semi-custom beamer theme for use in RStudio via R Markdown.
-This theme borrows heavily from the HSRM, sthlm, and Metropolis Beamer themes.
+This theme borrows heavily from the [HSRM](https://github.com/benjamin-weiss/hsrmbeamertheme), [sthlm](https://github.com/markolsonse/sthlmBeamerTheme), and [Metropolis](https://github.com/matze/mtheme) Beamer themes.

 ## Installation
 ```r